LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Conclusion

 \section{Conclusion}

-We present \MethodName, a novel feed-forward framework for rapid and high-fidelity 3D human avatar reconstruction from one or a few casually captured, pose-free images.
+We present \MethodName, an efficient feed-forward framework for rapid and high-fidelity 3D human avatar reconstruction from one or a few casually captured, pose-free images.
 Our approach introduces the Encoder-Decoder Point-Image Transformer (PIT), which enables efficient multimodal fusion between geometric point tokens and sparse multi-view image tokens through hierarchical attention.
-By leveraging the PIT architecture, our method achieves superior scalability, generalization, and reconstruction quality while significantly reducing runtime compared to optimization-based baselines.
-Extensive experiments across synthetic and real-world datasets demonstrate that \MethodName\ effectively unifies single- and sparse-view reconstruction and supports realistic avatar animation using 3D Gaussian Splatting.
+In addition, we introduce a lightweight 3D-aware neural animation renderer to refine the rendering quality of reconstructed avatars.
+Extensive experiments across synthetic and real-world datasets demonstrate that \MethodName\ effectively unifies single- and sparse-view reconstruction and supports realistic avatar animation.